Daily sanctions checks with

 Business logic

-- Create and manage screening jobs: Select the preferred data provider for every screening jo
+- Create and manage screening jobs: Select the preferred data provider for every screening job

-- Easily replace names in screening jobs as your customer base shifts and gain an quick overview of a job's exact configuration
+- Easily replace names in screening jobs as your customer base shifts and gain a quick overview of a given job's exact configuration

-- Use secondary screening identifiers: DOB, country associations, etc. reflecting the data scheme of the respective data provider in order to reduce the proportion of false positive
+- Use secondary screening identifiers: DOB, country associations, etc. reflecting the data scheme of the respective data provider to reduce the proportion of false positive

 - Clarification of the alerts generated by the screening job within